Project IIRP14

 Background

-‘Showmen’ have long been recognized as a discrete community related to GTR populations but other than passing reference in a few Gypsy Traveller Accommodation and other Need Assessments no extant research exists pertaining to this group.
+‘Showmen’ have long been recognised as a discrete community related to GTR populations but other than passing reference in a few Gypsy Traveller Accommodation and other Need Assessments no extant research exists pertaining to this group.
 Showmen were included for the first time in the 2021 Census and it is acknowledged by bodies including Public Health England, ONS, Department for Levelling Up, Housing and Communities: formerly MHCLG, that there is a lacuna in evidence pertaining to the needs and circumstances of this group.

-This pilot study consists of an investigation into the health status (physical and mental) and best practice and support provided by health professionals to the Showman community; focusing on two pilot areas, Cambridgeshire and Greater Manchester.
+This pilot study consisted of an investigation into the health status (physical and mental) and best practice and support provided by health professionals to the Showman community; focusing on two pilot areas, Cambridgeshire and Greater Manchester.

-• What are the most commonly identified health conditions experienced by the communities?
+2. What are the most commonly identified health conditions experienced by the communities?

-• How do health professionals engage with the populations and what level of cultural understanding do they have of the health care needs of this group?
+3. How do health professionals engage with the populations and what level of cultural understanding do they have of the health care needs of this group?

-• How can Showmen and Health Professionals collaborate to enhance understanding of health conditions and risk factors and enhance health literacy for the populations?
+4. How can Showmen and Health Professionals collaborate to enhance understanding of health conditions and risk factors and enhance health literacy for the populations?

-• What is required to enhance and increase levels of culturally appropriate health care support provided to the populations and reduce barriers to access to care. and h needs/barriers to accessing support and mutually?
+5. What is required to enhance and increase levels of culturally appropriate health care support provided to the populations and reduce barriers to access to care. and h needs/barriers to accessing support and mutually?

-to ascertain the health status, needs, trends in self-reported conditions, barriers and solutions to accessing accessible, effective, culturally competent health care for members of the Showmen/Fairground communities.
+To ascertain the health status, needs, trends in self-reported conditions, barriers and solutions to accessing accessible, effective, culturally competent health care for members of the Showmen/Fairground communities.

-The objectives of the study are to:
+The objectives of the study were to:

 • enhance awareness of the health needs and status of Travelling Showmen both amongst the communities themselves, and also for health professionals,

-• to make recommendations for practical solutions to enhance access to care and screening for this population (particularly when travelling)
+• make recommendations for practical solutions to enhance access to care and screening for this population (particularly when travelling)

-• to identify gaps in health literacy knowledge amongst Showmen
+• identify gaps in health literacy knowledge amongst Showmen

 • identify levels of knowledge and support the development of cultural competence for health care providers and commissioners supporting the Showmen community.

-Project activity
+Project Activity

-To date an online survey has been distributed which is open to health professionals based in any area of the country to explore their knowledge of and experience in supporting Showmen as well as any perceptions of particular health conditions prevalent amongst the population.
+To date, an online survey for health professionals was disrupted.
+The survey explored their knowledge of and experience in supporting Showmen as well as any perce tions of particular health conditions prevalent amongst the population.
+71/80 surveys and 9/20 interviews with Showmen divided fairly equally across the two localities have been undertaken (September 2023).

 Focus groups (in one locality) have been completed (separately) with Showmen and Health Professionals with a discussion group bringing together health workers and Showmen planned.

-Anticipated Outputs
+Anticipated Impact

 Papers and resources

-• Exhibition of photographs of Showmen and their lives
+View the photographs of Showmen and their lives

 Image